Weather protection, rain and dust protection for wildlife photographers

 Camouflage-pattern rain protection, ideal for wildlife photographers

-In wildlife photography, it’s not only about protecting your gear, but also about staying inconspicuous.
+In wildlife photography, not only the protection of the equipment plays a role, but also stealth.
 Bright or shiny rain covers can scare animals away because they stand out strongly.

-That’s why many manufacturers now offer rain protection with camouflage patterns.
-These patterns help to visually break up the contours of camera and lens and ensure that you are less noticeable in nature.
+For this reason, many manufacturers now offer rain protection with camouflage patterns.
+These patterns help to break up the contours of camera and lens visually and ensure that you are less conspicuous in nature.

 Manufacturers offering such camouflage solutions include: